-This chapter will be aimed at how to care for a child’s health, from their nutritional requirements, to personal hygiene, to drinking clean water, and caring for common illnesses that they face.
+This page will discuss how to care for a child’s health, from their nutritional requirements, to personal hygiene, drinking clean water, and caring for common illnesses that they face.

-Developing countries are especially at risk of their children suffering from malnutrition.
-Not getting enough nutrients can lead to children suffering a low weight, stunted growth, and put them at a greater risk of developing infections and illnesses that could become fatal.
+Not getting enough nutrients can lead to malnutrition, this is when children suffer from low weight, stunted growth, and when they are at a greater risk of developing infections and illnesses that could become fatal.
 In fact, malnutrition is estimated to be the cause of more than half the deaths of children in developing countries every year.

-Here are some guidelines for child nutrition after they move to more solid foods:
+Here are some guidelines for child nutrition once they are on solid foods:

 Ages 2 to 3: Daily guidelines for girls and boys

 Calories 1,000-1,400, depending on growth and activity level